pantrypoints/sp/content/en/research/countries/china/xi/chapter-10.md

 the basic law of the development of human society and pointing out the correct direction for the construction of advanced socialist culture with Chinese characteristics.

-Since its birth, the Communist Party of China has held high the great banner of Marxism, and in the process of integrating with China's reality, it has continuously promoted the Sinicization of Marxism, forming a series of theoretical achievements of Mao Zedong Thought, Deng Xiaoping Theory, the important thinking of "three represents", the Scientific Outlook on Development, and Xi Jinping
+Since its birth, the CCP has held high the great banner of Marxism, and in the process of integrating with China's reality, it has continuously promoted the Sinicization of Marxism, forming a series of theoretical achievements of Mao Zedong Thought, Deng Xiaoping Theory, the important thinking of "three represents", the Scientific Outlook on Development, and Xi Jinping